 I. Basic Geosocial Marketing Strategy

 Geosocial Data For Market Research

 Imagine you own a popular restaurant chain and are planning to run ad campaigns focused on the markets you currently operate in.
-What if you knew that your trade areas in the southeast over-index compared to the national market in “After Work Activities” (download data dictionary here for definitions) behavior?
+What if you knew that your trade areas in the southeast over-index compared to the national market in “After Work Activities” (View our taxonomy for the most up-to-date segments) behavior?
 That information should impact your strategy.
 Understanding location-based trends and interests near your restaurants across your entire network, regionally, and even on a site-to-site basis is research that will pay off as you create plans, propose tactics to leadership, and ultimately execute your campaigns.

 More important than identifying segments of behavior that could be strengths in your market is avoiding mistaken assumptions of what you think your strengths in an area might be.
 An up-and-coming retail clothing chain may appeal to trend-setters.
 However, if a network analysis shows that “trendy” is overwhelmingly lacking in activity near their stores, they should refocus location-based ads away from high-fashion messaging.
 They may even consider choosing to spend outside their trade area or avoid location filtering as a key pillar in their ad strategy.

 Without Geosocial data, you have a limited understanding of your customers and have less ability to identify what factors drive product performance.